cloudfoundry/eirini-release/README.md

   - Egress
 ```

-For IKS cluster the API IP Address is `172.20.0.1` by default.
-If there are multiple K8s API nodes, IP address of each of them would need to be specified in the `except` array.
+You can get IP address of the master by running `kubectl get endpoints` command.
+If there are multiple Kubernetes API nodes, IP address
+of each of them would need to be specified in the `except` array.

 ## Resources